OfficeDev/TrainingContent/O3653/O3653-12 Deep dive into the Office 365 Video API/Lab.md

     ````

 ### Add Helper Classes Used Throughout the Lab
-Next, add a few utility classes that will assist in collecting things like the form digest (aka: security digest or request digest) that will be needed to submit HTTP POST requests to the API and to obtain an access token for the Video API:
+Next, add a few utility classes that will assist in collecting an access token for the Video API:

 1. First, add a new folder **JsonHelpers** to the **Models** folder in the project.
 1. Add two classes that will be used to deserialize JSON responses from the REST requests using the popular [JSON.NET](http://www.newtonsoft.com/json) to make it easier to work with them in a strongly-typed manner: